Coronavirus update: Advice for applicants

 If you hold a course offer to study with us, you can still apply online for accommodation and you will receive an accommodation offer once your status has changed through UCAS to an unconditional firm, as per the usual process.

-We continue to work closely with all our accommodation providers to ensure as much flexibility as possible for students in light of the current context and would encourage any students still seeking accommodation to do so through the University’s accommodation service.
+We are working closely with all our accommodation providers to ensure as much flexibility and support as possible for students starting this September.

 Some residences are proving more popular than others so we would encourage you to apply as soon as possible if you have a specific property in mind.